"Adrian" fashion show, Atlanta, GA 1979

 In 2013 after an introductory plein air outing with an amazing artist Charles Browning, I began painting in oils, which I had only done in college a tiny bit.
 I quickly learned that plein air painting was now my new passion.
 Weekly paint outs with the Peace Valley Plein Air Painters in Bucks County PA was what helped me begin to develop the observation skills needed to depict a scene on canvas.
 I took over the task as the coordinator for the group which also helped me to meet other artists, and learn about the art scene in my geographic area.

-I have learned so much in these last 8 years yet I am certain that I'll always be a student of art.
+I have learned so much in these last 8 or 9 years yet I am certain that I'll always be a student of art.
 I have many favorite influences, both living and beyond, and I'm discovering more every day in this vast world of representational art.

 I welcome your comments and questions about my work.
 Please don't hesitate to contact me anytime.